-Research and planning are the foundations for effective, meaningful climate and agriculture policy.
+Research & planning are the foundations for effective, meaningful climate and agriculture policy.

 CalCAN tracks all of these climate plans and climate research funding programs and provides input to deliver the perspectives and expertise of sustainable and organic agriculture.

 California’s Climate Mitigation Plans

-The California Air Resources Board produces a Scoping Plan every five years to provide a roadmap for how the state will achieve its mandated greenhouse gas emissions reductions target of 40 percent below 1990 levels by 2030.
+The California Air Resources Board (CARB) produces a Scoping Plan every five years to provide a roadmap for how the state will achieve its mandated greenhouse gas emissions reductions target of 40 percent below 1990 levels by 2030.
 The focus of the Scoping Plan has historically been on tailpipe and urban related emission reduction strategies, but that is changing.
 Read more about CalCAN’s input on the 2017 Scoping Plan.
 In 2022, CARB will deliver to its board an updated Scoping Plan, which will describe the state’s path to carbon neutrality by 2045.
 CalCAN and our partners are engaged with this process and providing comments, research resources and more.
 If you are interested in learning more about this Scoping Plan update, be sure to sign up for our newsletter and blog.

 In 2018, the state began work on an interagency effort to characterize carbon sequestration opportunities in the state’s natural and working lands.
 The January 2019 Draft of the California 2030 Natural and Working Lands Climate Change Implementation Plan describes how the state will deepen and expand its efforts to reduce greenhouse gas emissions and improve carbon sinks in agricultural lands, forests, wetlands and open space.
 Read more about CalCAN’s input on the plan.

 California’s Climate Adaptation Plans